fmezou/lappupdate/HOWTO.md

 ## example

-C:\>d:\appdeploy\appdeploy.cmd dummy
+C:\>d:\lappdeploy\lappdeploy.cmd dummy

 # Deploy applications from a Network share

-The phase of deployment start by calling appdeploy script from a command shell.
+The phase of deployment start by calling lappdeploy script from a command shell.
 The only argument to pass is the set name according to your organisation choice (see How to build the application list)